Trade and regulation

 Seafood traceability and labelling regulations ensure that seafood can be tracked through the supply chain and is described accurately to consumers.

 Packaging and waste legislation is in place to protect consumers and reduce the seafood industry's carbon footprint.

 Contaminants are any substances found in food that have not been added intentionally.

 Residues from veterinary medicines used by culturists to treat fish and shellfish can sometimes be detected in seafood.

-EU food hygiene legislation has been implemented in the UK since 1 January 2006.
-It affects all businesses involved in the handling of food.
+Food hygiene legislation affects all UK businesses involved in the handling of food.

 The UK will leave the EU Common Fisheries Policy (CFP) at the end of 2020.